Certified LeSS for Executives: Principles, Organization, and Change

 o Topics that participants decide to bring up on the topic of large scale lean and agile transitions.

-Greg will share his personal experience in teaching and coaching the adoption of LeSS at relevant companies, including BMW, Daimler, Alcatel-Lucent, Bwin.party Digital Entertainment, PayU and others.
+Greg will share his personal experience in guiding the adoption of LeSS at BMW, Mercedes Benz, Flixbus, PayU, Alcatel-Lucent, Bwin.party Digital Entertainment and a number of other companies.
 He will be glad to discuss your company’s context and transformation needs and challenges.

 To contact Greg Hutchings directly:

-Participants will gain free access to the digital versions of three books on LeSS by Craig Larman and Bas Vodde (to which I contributed, as well!):
+Participants will gain free access to the digital versions of three books on LeSS:

 Large-Scale Scrum: More with LeSS, 2017